 This adventure tour is set to get your camera clicking as you witness the untouched wilderness of Western Australia.
 Feel the sand between your toes on Cable Beach, ride a camel at sunset, bathe in waterfalls in Karijini National Park, swim with giant whale sharks and manta rays, snorkel on Ningaloo Reef, camp under the stars and meet the friendly dolphins of Monkey Mia - the wild west awaits you.

 See West Australia up close and personal on this Perth to Broome 9 day camping tour.
-You will be in a 4WD with a small group and get off the beaten track.
+You will be in an off-road vehicle with a small group and get off the beaten track.
 See the famous highlights of the West coast the Pinnacles, Monkey Mia, Coral Bay, Exmouth and Karijini National Park but see them a little differently.
 Bush camp, drive on the beach, hike the gorges of Karijini get into the WA wilderness on this adventure tour.

 This is the ultimate road trip across some of the less-travelled roads of Australia to see sights that will inspire you: the remoteness of the Nullarbor Plain, wildlife experiences, swim with sea lions (optional), national parks and walks, un-touched beaches and towering forests.
 Stay in a mix of camping and hostel-style accommodation for your comfort.